-Buffett's Berkshire tops profit forecasts despite trade, cash drags
+Buffett's Berkshire tops profit forecasts despite trade drag, record cash

 Insurance underwriting profit was essentially unchanged at $440 million, as improved results from reinsurance offset higher loss claims at Geico.

-Berkshire warned that Typhoon Hagibis, which caused widespread damage in Japan, will likely hurt fourth-quarter underwriting results.
+Berkshire warned that Typhoon Hagibis, which caused widespread damage in Japan last month, will likely hurt fourth-quarter underwriting results.

-Nevertheless, float, or insurance premiums collected before claims are paid, a major driver of Berkshire’s growth, rose about $2 billion in the quarter to $127 billion.
+Nevertheless, float, a major driver of Berkshire’s growth that reflects insurance premiums collected before claims are paid, rose about $2 billion in the quarter to $127 billion.

-Profit rose 2% in manufacturing, services and retailing businesses, to $2.46 billion, as higher sales from Berkshire’s auto dealer and Clayton Homes mobile home units offset lower revenue from the Duracell battery, Forest River RV, and various apparel and footwear businesses.
+Profit from manufacturing, services and retailing rose 2%, to $2.46 billion, as higher sales from Berkshire’s auto dealer and Clayton Homes mobile home units offset lower revenue from the Duracell battery, Forest River RV, and apparel and footwear businesses.

-Berkshire Hathaway Energy saw profit rise 8%, to $1.18 billion, helped by tax credits.
+Tax credits, meanwhile, helped Berkshire Hathaway Energy boost profit 8%, to $1.18 billion.

 Reporting by Jonathan Stempel in New York and Shubham Kalia in Bangalore; Additional reporting by Megan Davies in New York, Editing by Alexandra Hudson and Franklin Paul